Master McGrath

-Master McGrath (1866–1873) was a famous Greyhound in the sport of hare coursing.
+Master McGrath (1866–1871) was a Greyhound in the bloodsport of hare coursing.

+Raised in County Waterford, Ireland, Master McGrath is famous for being the first dog to win the Waterloo Cup three times.
+The cup competition is no longer held because of a 2005 ban on coursing in the UK because of cruelty inherent in the sport.

 Early days

-Master McGrath was born in County Waterford, Ireland.
-A small, weak pup, he went on to become the most celebrated and successful dog of his time.
+Master McGrath was born in Waterford, sired by a dog sent by Lord Lurgan from Armagh for breeding.
 Master McGrath was born in 1866 at Colligan Lodge, the home of James Galwey, a well-known trainer and owner of greyhounds.
 Master McGrath was one of a litter of seven pups and although small was powerfully built.
 As a pup, his pet name was "Dicksy".
+Initially destined to be drowned, a local boy named McGrath asked that he was spared, and he went on to become the most celebrated and successful dog of his time, and was brought to meet Queen Victoria, at her request.

-First trial
+First trial;

 The dog showed none of the outstanding qualities which were later to make him famous at his first trial; his performance was so bad that his trainer ordered him to be given away.
 As luck would have it his "slipper" (handler) took charge of him and having more faith in him, entered him in several courses which he won.
 After these wins, he was returned to his trainer.